-A limited liability partnership is designed for businesses that usually operate as a traditional partnership.
-This tends to be accountancy firms, solicitors, dentists, veterinary practices, architects, chartered surveyors, medical practitioners and other professional services firms.
+A limited liability partnership is a legal structure designed for businesses that would usually operate as traditional partnerships.
+Typically, these types of businesses include accountancy firms, solicitors, dentists, veterinary practices, architects, chartered surveyors, medical practitioners, and other professional services firms.

-Since the introduction of the limited liability partnership format in 2001, these types of businesses are able to operate as LLPs and provide limited liability to their members (partners).
+Since the introduction of the limited liability partnership format in 2001, these firms can operate as LLPs and provide limited liability to their members (partners).
 This means that individual partners are not personally responsible for business debts and liabilities beyond what they invest or guarantee to the LLP.

 In this sense, LLPs are similar to limited companies, but they retain the internal flexibility and tax benefits of a traditional partnership structure.